Skip to content

 Final Design

-Fudie creates a closed-loop system: scan groceries when you get home, get warned before anything expires, cook what needs to be used first, and buy what's missing at the best price.
-Every screen feeds the next — the pantry drives the recipes, the recipes drive the shopping list, and the shopping list drives the deals comparison.
+A closed-loop system: scan groceries, get warned before anything expires, cook what needs to be used first, buy what's missing at the best price.
+Every screen feeds the next.

 Smart Pantry with Dollar-Value Alerts

-The first thing you see isn't a list — it's a banner telling you '$12.40 of food expires in 3 days.'
-Color-coded badges (green → orange → red) create visual urgency without requiring reading.
-Filter by 'Expiring Soon' to see exactly what needs to be used tonight.
-The design turns abstract waste into a concrete dollar figure — because people respond to losing money faster than losing food.
+The first thing you see: '$12.40 of food expires in 3 days.'
+Color-coded badges (green to orange to red) create visual urgency.
+Filter by 'Expiring Soon' to see what to use tonight.
+Abstract waste becomes a concrete dollar figure.

 Meals Ranked by What You're About to Lose

-Recipe suggestions aren't random — they're sorted by how many expiring ingredients they use.
-Each card shows a savings amount ('Save $4.20 by using these tonight'), cook time, ingredient match ratio, and exactly which items are missing with prices.
-The insight: people don't need 10,000 recipes.
-They need the 3 recipes that use the chicken and spinach expiring tomorrow.
+Recipes sorted by how many expiring ingredients they use.
+Each card shows savings ('Save $4.20 tonight'), cook time, and exactly which items are missing with prices.
+Not 10,000 recipes — the 3 that use the chicken and spinach expiring tomorrow.

 5-Second Scan-to-Pantry

-Point camera at a barcode or receipt, confirm the items, done.
-No manual entry, no typing food names, no estimating expiry dates.
-This is the make-or-break feature — if adding items takes more than a few seconds, the habit never forms.
-Receipt scanning adds multiple items at once, cutting a full grocery haul from 10 minutes of manual entry to 30 seconds.
+Barcode or receipt scan, confirm items, done.
+No manual entry.
+This is the make-or-break feature — if adding items takes more than a few seconds, the habit never forms and the whole system collapses.

-When a recipe needs ingredients you don't have, Fudie auto-generates a shopping list and compares prices across nearby stores.
-A 'Best Deal' badge highlights the cheapest option with total cost, distance, and savings.
-This is the feature that closes the loop — you're not just reducing waste, you're spending less on the replacements too.
+When a recipe needs items you don't have, Fudie auto-generates a shopping list and compares prices across nearby stores.
+A 'Best Deal' badge highlights the cheapest option.
+You're not just reducing waste — you're spending less on replacements.

 Strategic Thinking